 The school talks about having a large team of teaching staff with a wide variety of specialisms, ranging from a trained physicist to a dance expert.
 "We have female teachers teaching subjects like chemistry and design technology – we need them as role models."

 The student body is made up of around 800 students aged 12 to 18 year olds, and representing more than 60 nationalities.

 As well as offering a variety of student leadership positions, there's also a very active house system, all named after hill tribes of northern Thailand – and all students (and staff) wear their house t-shirts every Friday.

 St Andrews opened its new high campus at Srivikorn, next to the Ekkamai BTS station in the Bang Rak district of Bangkok, in August 2017.
 This new campus opened after the three-year renovation of a pre-existing school, and marks an exciting time for all St Andrews high school students.

 Here’s a campus that has been specifically designed for the senior years in education, including the IBDP, and gives students the benefit of new specialist facilities.
-There are 11 new science labs and six design technology and art and design spaces that will be used for the new STEAM programme; as well as dance studios, drama studios, an auditorium, box theatre and music rooms for lessons and individual instrumental tuition.
+There are 11 new science labs and 6 design technology and art & design spaces that will be used for the new STEAM programme; there's also a number of dance studios, drama studios, an auditorium, box theatre, and music rooms for lessons and individual instrumental tuition.
 This new high school also includes a dedicated learner centre with large study areas for IB students.

 There's a school clinic on campus, a canteen and cafe, security barriers at the entrance, and parking spaces at the front of the school.